How to Clean Solar Panels Safely: Step-by-Step Guide for Australian Homeowners

 The single most common mistake homeowners make is cleaning panels in direct midday sun.
 Hot glass contracts suddenly when cold water hits it, which can cause micro-fractures — a phenomenon called thermal shock.
 This risk is highest when panel surface temperatures exceed 40°C, which happens easily on Australian summer afternoons.

-Best times to clean:
+Best times to clean solar panels:

 • Early morning (before 9am) — panels are cool, dew has started evaporating